The ALBORADA Drug Discovery Institute will work with academics to develop the most promising targets through early-phase drug discovery.

 In addition, Cambridge researchers are at the forefront of developing the next generation of animal and tissue-based models, including world-leading research into stem-cell based models.
 Moreover, we have strong links to clinical research and practice within the Alzheimer’s Research UK Cambridge Research Network, facilitating access to clinical samples.

 We encourage informal discussion with our Chief Scientific Officer, John Skidmore.
-Alternatively, you can submit targets for consideration by the Cambridge DDI, or the wider Drug Discovery Alliance, using a pro-forma.
+Alternatively, you can submit targets for consideration by the ALBORADA DDI, or the wider Drug Discovery Alliance, using a pro-forma.

-Targets not incorporated into the portfolio of the Cambridge Drug Discovery Institute could be considered by the other two institutes and there is a strong culture of collaboration and support across the Alliance.
+Targets not incorporated into the portfolio of the ALBORADA Drug Discovery Institute could be considered by the other two institutes and there is a strong culture of collaboration and support across the Alliance.